 History of the project

 LLfHP has appointed a number of experts in the field in order to, as a team, deliver Equalities & Diversities Leadership training developing and using an innovative ‘Transformational Human Rights’ approach.
-The scale of the challenge in London is huge given is super diversity and pressures on increasingly scarce resources.
+The scale of the challenge in London is huge given its super-diversity and pressures on increasingly scarce resources.

 What we will deliver

-CUCR are tasked with looking at the partnership involved in the delivery of this programme, following how the programme is translated into action learning in work place environments and assessing early evidence of impacts on individual staff, on staff teams and the implications for their professional practice and therefore ultimately patients.
+CUCR is tasked with looking at the partnership involved in the delivery of this programme, following how the programme is translated into action learning in workplace environments and assessing early evidence of impacts on individual staff, on staff teams and the implications for their professional practice and therefore ultimately patients.